FairCoRe2024/FairCoRe/README.md

 # FairCoRe
-This is the pytorch implementation of FairCoRe in paper FairCoRe: Fairness-aware Recommendation through Counterfactual Representation Learning, which is accepted by the Transactions on Knowledge and Data Engineering (TKDE).
+This is the pytorch implementation of FairCoRe in paper FairCoRe: Fairness-aware Recommendation through Counterfactual Representation Learning
 ## Acknowledgments

 The code is developed based on part of the code in the following paper